nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    3.Test case: `find`<br>
    Expected: List remains the same.
 Error details shown in the status message.
 Command line remains the same.

-2. Finding an opening that doesn't exist by keyword

-    1. Prerequisites: No opening with the word "joogle" in its position or company name exists in the list

-    2. Test case: `find joogle`<br>
-       Expected: List filters out all openings that do not have the word "joogle" in its position or company name.
-Number of found openings is shown in the status message.
-Command line remains the same

 ### Finding an opening by status

-1. Finding an opening that exists by status
+1. Finding an opening by status

     1. Prerequisites: At least one opening with "interviewing" as its status